johansteyn/paintshop/README.md

       * A column set for a single colour requirement, or
       * Any other column not yet set in the current proposed solution.

-If a solution is found by venturing further down the rabbit hole (ie. recursive call) AND it is better than the best solution so far then return it, else return null.
+Every time a full solution is found it is compared against the "best" solution found so far (ie. fewest M's), and if it is better  then it will be returned (as the new "best" solution), otherwise it will return null.

 #### Walk-through Example:
 ##### _First Call_
 The first call to the recursive "solve" method is made with requirements: